jetstream-cloud/js2docs/docs/ui/cli/manila.md

     | properties   |                                      |
     +--------------+--------------------------------------+

 Make a note of the id value.
 This is the `access rule id`.
 In the above example it is `95067b4f-f77c-4b76-be12-ac5c3a8e8897`.
-You can look up the access rule id in openstack to get your `access_key`.
+You can look up the access rule id in openstack to get your `access_key` that you'll need for the keyring file in when you [configure your VM for Manila share access](../../general/manilaVM/).

 ### 3. Get access key

-`openstack share access show $access-rule-id --os-share-api-version 2.63`
+`openstack share access show $access-rule-id`

 Example:

-`openstack share access show 95067b4f-f77c-4b76-be12-ac5c3a8e8897 --os-share-api-version 2.63`
+`openstack share access show 95067b4f-f77c-4b76-be12-ac5c3a8e8897`

 Metadata for the access rule: